Geetha63/MS-Teams-Scripts/PolicyPackageAssignment/README.md

 # Description

 This script will check the user license.
-After script execution teacher license users will be assigned with “Education Teacher”.
+After the script execution teacher license users will be assigned with “Education Teacher”.
 Student license users will be assigned with  “Education_SecondaryStudent” policy packages

 # Prerequisites